Juanmcuello/mina-multi_server/README.md

 This is an extremely simple gem that adds multi-server support to Mina tasks.
 In order to avoid complexity, each task is executed **sequentially**.
-You should look to other solutions if you need parallel execution.
+You should look at other solutions if you need parallel execution.

 ## Installation